What Is It?

 Some women experience constant, generalized pain of the whole vulva area.
 Others have localized pain specific to one part of the vulva that may come and go.
 Vulvar pain may be triggered by sexual activity, tampon insertion or gynecological exams, or simply by wearing tight-fitting pants or sitting.
 Take note of what things make your pain better or worse and share this information with your health care professional, so he or she has a better sense of the location and intensity of your pain and how it impacts your overall and sexual health.

 There is no cure for vulvodynia, but there are a variety of medications and nondrug therapies.
-Medications may include antidepressants, local anesthetics and nerve blocks, changes to your diet, counseling and, in select cases, surgery.
-You might also want to ask about acupuncture, massage therapy, relaxation techniques, biofeedback and cognitive behavioral therapy, which often are recommended as treatments for other conditions causing chronic pain.
+Medications may include topical anesthetics, hormone therapy, oral antidepressants, anti-seizure medications and nerve blocks.
+Other options include pelvic floor physical therapy, biofeedback, dietary changes, counseling and, in select cases, surgery.
+Acupuncture, massage therapy, relaxation techniques and cognitive behavioral therapy, which often are recommended as treatments for other conditions causing chronic pain, may play a role in your overall care.
 No single approach works for all women.
 It often takes time to find a treatment or combination of therapies that will adequately alleviate the pain.

 Many women find it difficult, if not impossible, to engage in vaginal penetration due to the severity of what is sometimes described as "knife-like pain."
 Since this condition significantly affects your sexual relationship, it's important to educate your partner about this condition and how it affects you, both physically and psychologically.
 Be honest and open about how you feel, the steps you are taking to alleviate the pain and ways your partner can support you.
 You may feel embarrassed to broach the subject, but it's important for your peace of mind and for your significant other to feel involved in the process.
 Counseling with a sexual therapist is often helpful for couples dealing with vulvodynia.

 Pain relief may not happen quickly.
 It may take several weeks for you to notice an improvement in the pain.
 Complementing drug therapy with physical therapy, biofeedback, sex therapy and psychological counseling may further improve pain control.
-Modifications to your diet may also be helpful for a small number of women.
 There is no single effective treatment for women with vulvodynia.
 Ask questions if you don't understand the recommended treatment plan.

 There are simple steps you can take to reduce vulvar irritation.
 Here are a few tips: